Hexane

 General Description

-Clear colorless liquids with a petroleum-like odor.
-Flash points -9°F. Less dense than water and insoluble in water.
-Vapors heavier than air.
-Used as a solvent, paint thinner, and chemical reaction medium.
+A clear, colorless liquid with a petroleum-like odor and a flash point of -9°F. It is less dense than water and insoluble in water, with vapors heavier than air.
+It is used as a solvent, paint thinner, and chemical reaction medium.

 Reactivity Profile